rapidsai/cugraph/docs/cugraph/source/wholegraph/installation/source_build.md

     ```

-Note: This conda installation only applies to Linux and Python versions 3.8/3.10.
+Note: This conda installation only applies to Linux and Python versions 3.10 and 3.11.

 ## Creating documentation